 Kentucky State Police Eastern Laboratory

 Students have interned in state laboratories across the nation.
-Also, the DNA Technical Assistance Program (TAP) offers a unique opportunity for students to be assigned serve as paid, well-trained technical assistants in crime labs across the country to meet their DNA validation, evaluation, and research goals.
+Also, the DNA Technical Assistance Program (TAP) offers a unique opportunity for students to serve as paid, well-trained technical assistants in crime labs across the country to meet their DNA validation, evaluation, and research goals.

 The success of any program is measured by the success of its graduates.
 Graduates of the Forensic Science Program are well received by the forensic science community.
 Alumni span across the globe; many are employed by the FBI, ATF, DEA, AFDIL, Secret Service, State Department, state crime labs, private laboratories and agencies.
 Several graduates have utilized their Master of Science degree in Forensic Science as a steppingstone to pursue Ph.D., J.D., and M.D. degrees.